egvijayanand/dotnet-maui-templates/README.md

 * `-tp` | `--target-platform`

-Can take a combination of the following values, with default value set to `Android iOS macOS Windows`:
+Can take a combination of the following values, with default value set to `All`:

 |Parameter Value|Description|
 |:---:|:---|